codebuddies/backend/community_health_file.md

 ## **Ways to Get Involved**
 Anyone is welcome to contribute and make the website better!
 You can:
-* Join our slack community by following the [instruction](https://codebuddies.org/slack) on how to join.
+* Join our slack community in [here](https://codebuddies.org/slack)
+* Share your feedback on [Github CBV3 backend issues](https://github.com/codebuddies/backend/issues)
+* Help review [CBV3 backend pull requests](https://github.com/codebuddies/backend/pulls) by recreating the feature

 ## **CODE_OF_CONDUCT.md**
+_please_ read CodeBuddies' [Code of Conduct](code_of_conduct.md) to understand the responsibility and scope as a contributor at CodeBuddies.